CodeCommerce/oxac_extproducturl/README.md

 #Use

 * Copy the contents of the `copy_this` folder to your shop's root directory (where the `config.inc.php` file is located).
 * In the shop admin, open "Extensions", "Modules", select "External addresses for article details pages" and click "activate".
 * Open "Articles" and "Administer articles".
 At the bottom you will see two input fields.
 Enter a hyperlink and a title.
 The information will appear on top of the details page.

-#Compatibility:
+# Compatibility:

- * Requires OXID eShop CE/PE/EE 6.0
+* Requires OXID eShop CE/PE/EE 6.0.x
- * PHP 5.3 or higher
+* PHP 5.6 or higher